 - "Coolest Product Ever" sells its product via four distribution channels: Online, Events, Sales Reps, and Wholesale.

-- There are four marketing strategies for the online distribution channel.
+- There are three marketing strategies for the online distribution channel.

 - The wholesale channel uses a salesforce to secure distributors

 - Monthly variable and dynamically determined operating costs.

 - The company uses a third-party fulfillment system and has limited warehouse operations.

 - Monthly working capital and fixed asset projections.

 - Annual income statement, balance sheet, and cash flow statement.

 - Customer acquisition costs for each revenue stream.